matt200346/matt200346.github.io/index.md

 ##### AI program that uses deep Q-learning to navigate a maze.
 I used a Jupyter Notebook to test and run a program that used KERAS and deep Q-learning to navigate a maze.
 This was made for my CS370 class future developments in computer science.
 - [AI Maze Navigation](https://github.com/matt200346/cs370)

 ##### OpenGL Program that displays 3d objects and allows the user to navigate around the scene.
-I used C++ and OpenGl to create a 3D scene that has light, shadows, highlights, and textures.
+I used C++ and OpenGL to create a 3D scene that has light, shadows, highlights, and textures.
 I made this program for my CS330 class.
 - [OpenGL Scene](https://github.com/matt200346/cs-330)